TIBCOSoftware/sonar-bw/docs/rules/bw6/BWVersionCheck.md

 ## What condition does this detect?

-Check if this BusinessWorks Module matches recommended version which has better performance and less vulnerabilities
+Check if this BusinessWorks™ Module matches recommended version which has better performance and less vulnerabilities

 This is an ***Application*** rule - the rule will test for some condition within the application